 The idea of the Urambi Village Housing Cooperative, or Urambi Village as it is now known, was conceived by a group of public servants who came to Canberra to work in the Whitlam Government’s Federal Department of Urban and Regional Development in 1973.
 This group wanted to establish a new style of housing that provided a better environment and facilities than the standard single lot residential unit.

 At the time, use of large blocks of land for medium density housing was prohibited by local planning regulations and it was necessary to change the land tenure laws to allow large sites such as Urambi and Wybalena Grove to be developed and sold through strata title.
-Public meetings were called to gauge interest in the concept and a Housing Cooperative was formed to develop the village.
-For various reasons, the Cooperative split into two groups: one continued to develop Urambi while the other formed the Cook Housing Cooperative at Wybalena Grove.
+Public meetings were called to gauge interest in the concept and the Urambi Cooperative Community Advancement Society was formed to develop the village.

 The Sydney architect Michael Dysart was commissioned to design both developments in 1974.